 Diamond jewelry shopping can be an exciting and fun experience.
 The gemstones glimmer at you from the case and it can be hard to choose just the right one.
 If you’re looking for a diamond, remember the importance of learning about the 4Cs of diamond quality and getting an independent diamond grading report.
 A GIA diamond grading report provides an objective, unbiased assessment of the diamond’s 4Cs – and can help you make the right purchase decision.

 Each GIA report is unique to the diamond it describes, and contains a wealth of information to help you understand the features and qualities of your specific diamond.
 In a prior post, we explored the clarity information on GIA Diamond Grading reports, including clarity grades and scales, and plotting diagrams, in addition to GIA grading methods for clarity.

-Here, we will take a deeper look at how diamond cut information is presented for standard round brilliant diamonds in the D-to-Z color range and describe what goes into GIA’s diamond cut grading process.
-With the information in this post, you will be better equipped to read and understand how diamond cut is presented in a GIA diamond grading report.
+Here, we will take a deeper look at how diamond cut grading information is presented for standard round brilliant diamonds in the D-to-Z color range and describe what goes into GIA’s diamond cut grading process.
+With the information in this post, you will learn what diamond grades are and understand how diamond cut is presented in a GIA diamond grading report.